haihala/whoops-all-grapplers/Documentation/Design/Systems/movement.md

 By default a character has two air dashes.

+Every character has an air dash.
+The length and speed vary and for some it consumes zeal.

 ## Super jump

-Press 5M while on the ground to super jump.
+Press 5D while on the ground to super jump.
 Super jumping should take you about three times as high as a normal jump.

 ## Hover

-Press 5M while in the air to hover stationary for a while.
-This is basically a stationary air dash.
+Press 5D while in the air to hover stationary for a while.
+This is basically a stationary air dash and uses one of your dashes.